bvegetabile/paperOptBalGPPS/README.md

 ## Recreating the Application

 To recreate the application section results the file `dw99_replication.R` is provided.

-Data for the replication is within the data folder.
+- Data for the replication is within the data folder.
+- Note: Propensity score estimates that were used in this paper were too large to store on Github.
+A link to Dropbox can be provided if there is a desire to compare against the results obtained by the authors.